-Final Thoughts: Can You Sell a Condemned House in Pennsylvania?
+Final Thoughts: Can You Sell a Condemned House Pennsylvania?

-Condemned homes in Pennsylvania are not a lost cause.
-They can still be sold and homeowners can still get some value from them.
+Condemned homes are not a lost cause.
+They can still be sold and Pennsylvania homeowners can still get some value from them.
 However, when choosing to sell a condemned house, the owner is under time pressure.

 When repairing a condemned house makes no financial sense and the process sounds stressful, that's when it is suggested to sell to a cash home buyer.